Aliases for BSN Gene

 GeneCards Summary for BSN Gene

 BSN (Bassoon Presynaptic Cytomatrix Protein) is a Protein Coding gene.
-Diseases associated with BSN include decubitus ulcer and multiple system atrophy.
+Diseases associated with BSN include multiple system atrophy and decubitus ulcer.
 Among its related pathways are Neuroscience.
 An important paralog of this gene is PCLO.

 UniProtKB/Swiss-Prot for BSN Gene